kubrickfr/avsc-wiki/Advanced-usage.md

 ## Custom long types

-JavaScript represents all numbers as doubles internally, which means than it is possible to lose precision when using very large numbers (absolute value greater than `9e+15` or so).
+JavaScript represents all numbers as doubles internally, which means that it is possible to lose precision when using very large numbers (absolute value greater than `9e+15` or so).
 For example: